Skip to Content

 Sparse (BM25) onlyExact keyword matches

-HybridBoth — best of both worlds
+Hybridbest of both worlds

-Query: "vitamin D cancer prevention" Dense match → finds docs about "sun exposure reduces tumour risk" (same meaning) Sparse match → finds docs containing exact words: vitamin, cancer, prevention Hybrid → combines both for best results
+Query: "vitamin D cancer prevention" Dense match → finds docs about "sun exposure reduces tumour risk" (similar meaning) Sparse match → finds docs containing exact words: vitamin, cancer, prevention Hybrid → combines both for best results

 Installation